When your family and friends want to go skiing, but it really isn't your cup of tea, don't panic.

 The Lagon swimming pool is located in the heart of Tignes Le Lac, offering spectating views of the mountains with floor to ceiling windows.
-The Lagoon has three pools, making this a popular choice for both adults and children.
-It has a wellness area with jacuzzis, saunas and a steam room and a modern fitness area.
+It has three pools, making it a popular choice for both adults and children.
+There is a wellness area with jacuzzis, saunas and a steam room and a modern fitness area.
 There's also a climbing wall (bear in mind you have to bring your own harness and rope) and bouldering wall, trampolines, tennis, badminton and squash.
 So don't forget to pack your gym kit and a swimsuit (speedo-style only boys).

 Book a treatment at the spa

 Or if all of that sounds far too active and you really just want to pamper yourself and read your book, or stare at the view, there are numerous spas and treatment rooms you can enjoy.
 Many hotels have luxury spas which are open to non-guests, the public pool has relaxation areas, and mobile massage companies will arrange to visit you at your chalet or apartment.